Porgramming-Hero-web-course/batch-4-assignment-1-Mehedi-9T9/Blog-1.md

-*Introduction:
+<h1>*Introduction:</h1>
-Union and intersection type are very important concepts in TypeScript.
+Union and intersection type are very important concepts in TypeScript.<br>
-Using these you can make the types more flexible and controlled.
+Using these you can make the types more flexible and controlled. <br>
 And many types can be used together

 *Union Type: